 Aryanna loves to giggle, and it is my favourite attribute about her.

-We like to play board games as a family, and we have enjoyed the one where you put the mouthpiece in and try to say words as your family guesses… and you drool.
-I love to sit back and watch Aryanna chuckle at her brother Devyn, who is hilarious at this game since he has a small mouth and a short tongue.
+We like to play board games as a family.
+We have enjoyed the one where you put the mouthpiece in and try to say words as your family guesses… and you drool.
+I love to sit back and watch Aryanna chuckle at her brother Devyn.
+Who is hilarious at this game since he has a small mouth and a short tongue.

 I forgot the gluten-free bread for communion one Sunday and left the church to quickly get some at the store.
 The grocery store only had frozen bread, and I had to grab crackers instead.
 I didn’t realize how dry and brittle gluten-free crackers are until the silence was broken with loud, very long crunching, throughout the sanctuary.